 A birth plan is where you and your partner contemplate the things that are of interest to you in labour, and then you write down these ideas, or you may choose to just discuss your choices with the team supporting you.

 The plan may include a variety of things including your preferences for labouring and birth positions, your planned approach to any options for pain relief ( analgesia), who you wish to be present in labour or at the birth, and any special needs you may have.
 It may cover nutrition requirements, or how long you would like to stay at home before coming to hospital.
-The plan can also represent a good opportunity for you to consider aspects that you are concerned or anxious about.
+The plan can also represent a good opportunity to consider aspects you are concerned or anxious about.
 These may include things you are hoping to avoid.
-Writing these down and then discussing them with me at your antenatal visits is most welcomed.
+Writing these down and then discussing them with me at your antenatal visits is most welcome.
 Often a clearer understanding emerges and makes for a smoother time when the big day arrives.

 Where do I get information?